jhpyle/docassemble/_docs/config.md

 }
 {% endhighlight %}

+## <a name="session list interview"></a><a name="dispatch interview"></a>Replacing built-in pages with interviews

+Instead of [customizing] the start page and the interview page, you can replace them with interviews.

+{% highlight yaml %}
+session list interview: docassemble.base:data/questions/examples/session-interview.yml dispatch interview: docassemble.base:data/questions/examples/list-interview.yml
+{% endhighlight %}

+The [`interview_list()`] function allows you write an interview that accesses information about the interview sessions of a logged-in user.
+Here is an example interview, `docassemble.base:data/questions/examples/session-interview.yml`, which mimics the style of the standard list of interview sessions.

+{% include side-by-side.html demo="session-interview" %}

+The [`interview_menu()`] function allows you write an interview that accesses information about the interviews available on the start page.
+Here is an example interview, `docassemble.base:data/questions/examples/list-interview.yml`, which mimics the style of the standard start page:

+{% include side-by-side.html demo="list-interview" %}

 ## <a name="global css"></a><a name="global javascript"></a>CSS and Javascript customization

 You can use the [`javascript` features setting] and the